srinathava/raspberry-pi-sleep-monitor/README.md

 **NOTE**: The build.sh script below will modify /etc/rc.local etc. Please give it a quick read if you are uncertain.

      cd ~
-     mkdir code && code code
+     mkdir code && cd code
      git clone https://github.com/srinathava/raspberry-pi-stream-sleep-monitor.git
      cd raspberry-pi-sleep-monitor
      ./build.sh

 Reboot.
 Note that the sleep monitor will automatically start after a reboot because /etc/rc.local is modified to automatically invoke it.
+Please do not change the location at which you download the repo because some of the paths are hard-coded into the init scripts.

 ### Connect the Masimo Rad 8 Oximeter to the Raspberry Pi

+*Note*: This is optional and can be skipped if you wish to use this setup only as a webcam.

 You will need to ensure that the serial output format for the Oximeter is set to "AS1".
 From the manual, this is done by: